jeddl/Algorithms/README.md

-# Algorithm Coding Exercises
+# Algorithms

 A playground of coding exercises for different algorithms and data structures.

-Java, C#, and Python, and Typescript are/will be the target languages used in here.
+Java, C#, and Python (maybe Typescript?) are/will be the target languages used in here.